willemmanuel/innisfree/docs/user_manual.md

 #### Reports
 The reports page allows to admin users to download reports on appointments.
 Users can select the house, resident, doctor and appointment type to see appointments for.
 They can also select the date range to see appointments between.
 Finally, users can select either the CSV or PDF radio button to generate either a CSV or PDF report.
 Click the "Generate Report" button and boom! you've got a report!

+In addition to the main reports page, the pages listing appointments, houses, doctors, and users contain links to download all of these lists as CSV files.

 #### Admin Page